 No sharing of your content on social media.

 Check your website analytics tool, like Google Analytics, which provides a wealth of information about how your website is helping you achieve your business goals.

 Once your AdWords and Analytics accounts are linked, you can see exactly how the AdWords traffic performs once people arrive at your website.

-You’ll probably see that some people Bounce, which is pretty normal for AdWords in my experience (and a Bounce is not always bad, for example if someone visits your website to find your phone number and finds it easily on the home page).
+You’ll probably see that some people Bounce, which is pretty normal for AdWords in my experience.
+And a Bounce is not always bad, for example if someone visits your website, finds your phone number easily on the home page and then calls you.
 But some people should stick around and get engaged.
 Depending upon the product or service you offer, it might take a few visits before they convert, but ideally you want new visitors to view several pages and spend at least a minute or two looking around.

 What should you do next if your ads aren’t getting results?

-It’s possible that you’re not getting conversions because the market for your product or service is highly competitive and price-sensitive.
+It’s possible that you’re not getting conversions because the market for your product or service is highly competitive and price-sensitive, so do some research to compare your competitors pricing and offers.
+And the quality of their website.
 It’s also possible that the market for your product or service isn’t very big.